-The term "student" includes both full-time and part-time students pursuing undergraduate, graduate or professional studies.
+The term "student" includes both full-time and part-time students.

 2. Matters subject to disciplinary action

 Appropriate disciplinary procedures and sanctions shall be applied to any student who commits, or attempts to commit, any of the following acts of misconduct: